-Suppose the data unit is contained in one packet.
+Assume that the data unit is contained in one packet.
 On the SNA side, the RU length would equal the packet length.

-Additional cycles include 2800 cycles for each data unit OUT plus 900 cycles for each "Receive Ready" packet received, and 3600 cycles for each data unit IN plus 1300 cycles for each "Receive Ready" sent.
+Additional cycles include 2800 cycles for each data unit OUT plus 900 cycles for each Receive Ready packet received, and 3600 cycles for each data unit IN plus 1300 cycles for each Receive Ready sent.